 - Resume detailing any professional work experience, published papers, or presentations

-Applicants with a baccalaureate degree who fail to meet one or more of the other requirements for regular admission may be granted conditional admission with the provision that they fulfill all of the admission requirements in the time period set by the Integrated Computing Steering Committee.
+Applicants with a baccalaureate degree who fail to meet one or more of the other requirements for regular admission may be granted conditional admission with the provision that they fulfill all of the admission requirements in the time period set by the Computer and Information Sciences Steering Committee.